MiboraMinima/dod_gen/README.md

 # DOD generator

 This scripts automatize the creation of DODs.
 You don't need to add exception for temporal discontinuities in data, the script handles it.

-It takes as input a folder containing DEM (`PlaceName_YYYYMM_DEM.tif`) in subdirs named by place:
+It takes as input a folder containing DEMs (`PlaceName_YYYYMM_DEM.tif`) in subdirs named by place :

 ```
 .